mcbagz/ditto-example/README.md

 I gave Ditto a pretty simple task:
 >Build a website where users can create profiles with usernames and post messages to a global feed that anyone can read, and store all the data in a sqlite database

+To see how Ditto worked, you can view the [full logs of the run here](flask_app_builder_log.json).
 As you can see from the code, Ditto executed the task quite well!
 I only had to make a few adjustment:

 ## Adjustments
 The code, as written by Ditto, threw a few errors.
 Specifically, the SQLite tables were not initialized, so I added the following lines to message.py and user.py, respectively: